David Burke (Galway hurler)

 David Burke (born 7 January 1990) is an Irish hurler who plays as a midfielder or half forward for the Galway senior team.

 Burke joined the team in 2010 and immediately became a regular member of the starting fifteen.
 He has won one Leinster winners' medal and two National Hurling League winners' medal.

-At club level Burke plays with St Thomas's.
+At club level Burke plays with St Thomas'.

-Burke is a woodwork teacher by profession.